 We live in one of the most beautiful havens of biodiversity in the world!
 But we face the challenge of increasing our involvement in industrial chemistry in order to use our natural resources to promote jobs in order to grow our economy and support our population.
 We have the opportunity to do this in a sustainable way.
-This project will look at applying the principles of green chemistry to improving the synthesis a compound with known anti-HIV activity.
-There will be catalysis, aldol chemistry, use of benign solvents and the application of many standard laboratory procedures.
+This project will look at applying the principles of green chemistry to improving the synthesis a polymer using sugars as poly-ols.
+There will be catalysis, use of benign solvents and the application of many standard laboratory procedures.